It is vital that children start to learn road safety concepts in early childhood; here are 10 vital concepts to teach them

 7. Always cross the road at a pedestrian (zebra) crossing or at the traffic lights.
 Parents can show their children how to Stop, Look, Listen & Think when crossing and make sure that children do not try to cross the road anywhere other than a proper pedestrian crossing or at lights as this can be extremely dangerous, especially if a driver takes their eyes off the road for a brief moment.

 8. Never run in car parks!
 This is something I see so so often and it terrifies me.
-Working in an early learning centre, we have a car park at the front of our centre and we have seen many occasions where parents and children are arriving or leaving together and children are dashing through the car park or into or out of our driveway, not holding hands and parents are unaware or distracted on their phones.
+Working in a daycare centre, we have a car park at the front of our centre and we have seen many occasions where parents and children are arriving or leaving together and children are dashing through the car park or into or out of our driveway, not holding hands and parents are unaware or distracted on their phones.
 I have seen many near misses and had to remind many parents to hold the hands of their children in the car park and instruct their children that this is not a place to be running or dashing about.
 I have also seen many cars enter and leave our car park far too quickly, without a thought of taking caution in case a child is around them.